How Schiphol Airport improved the reliability of its baggage handling lines

 Table of contents

-Amsterdam Airport Schiphol is the third largest airport in Europe, serving over 70million passengers each year.
-With the ambition to be Europe’s preferred airport chosen by travellers, airlines and logistics service providers alike, Schiphol invests in technology to improve passenger experience, safety and reliability.
-One key priority is improving the capacity and reliability of its baggage handling systems.
-Day in – day out, a constant stream of passengers arrive with large volumes of baggage.
-Since physical constraints limit the potential of expanding the baggage handling system, Schiphol focuses on maximising the efficiency and reliability of its existing baggage handling lines.
+One of Schiphol’s key priorities is improving the capacity and reliability of its baggage handling systems.
+Day in, day out, a constant stream of passengers arrive with large volumes of baggage.
+Since physical constraints limit the potential to expand the baggage handling system, Schiphol focuses on maximizing the efficiency and reliability of its existing baggage handling lines.

 “Schiphol has a large number of critical assets and downtime is unacceptable,” says Marcel den Blanken, one of Schiphol’s baggage service managers.
-“That is why we were looking for a condition monitoring solution to help us improve the reliability and availability of critical equipment.”
+“That is why we were looking for a condition monitoring solution to help us improve the reliability and availability of our critical equipment.”

-“To effectively deal with our challenges, we created an extensive list of requirements for the monitoring solution.
-Samotics’ SAM4 solution ticked all our boxes: it could provide actionable information about the state of our conveyors, detect faults at least five days before failure, was easy to install and maintain, and was scalable,” says Den Blanken.
+“To effectively deal with our challenges, we created an extensive list of requirements for the monitoring solution,” says Den Blanken.
+“Samotics’ SAM4 solution ticked all our boxes: It could provide actionable information about the state of our conveyors, detect faults at least five days before failure, was easy to install and maintain, and was scalable.”

 Schiphol success story conveyor belt with baggage

-From installation to monitoring within four weeks
+From installation to monitoring in four weeks

 Schiphol success story sam4 process chart

-“Early detections enable us to create timely work orders, so that issues are attended to at night – without interruptions to the system and our passengers,” said Marcel den Blanken, Baggage Service Manager at Schiphol.
+During an initial 12-month trial period, SAM4 achieved a perfect score, detecting 9 out of 9 developing faults well in advance.
+“Early detections enable us to create timely work orders, so that issues are dealt with at night, without interruptions to the system and our passengers,” says den Blanken.

 Schiphol success story failure modes circle diagram

-“The real-time information SAM4 provided allowed us to schedule maintenance before breakdowns occurred.
-At first I was a bit skeptical about SAM4’s ability to detect failures by analyzing electrical waveforms, but the results speak for themselves: it just works.”
+Based on the results of the trial period, Schiphol is expanding the use of SAM4 across their production system.
+“The real-time information SAM4 provided allowed us to schedule maintenance before breakdowns occurred,” says Bakker.
+“At first I was a bit skeptical about SAM4’s ability to detect failures, but the results speak for themselves: It just works.”

 Book a demo